DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SMART-SEND/readme.md

 If you are using Blob storage, you can obtain the URL of the image by selecting "properties"
 ![Blob_Storage_properties](IMAGES/Blob_Storage_properties.png)

-and paste the value in the *URL* field into the quotation marks after *img src=* in the provided example above and this will create your link.
+and paste the value in the *URL* field into the quotation marks after *img src=* in the provided example above, and this will create your link.

 ![Azure_URL](IMAGES/Azure_URL.png)